mrutkows/openwhisk-knative-build/runtimes/javascript/tests/README.md

 However, as OW runtimes do not allow "re-initialization" at this time, once you send the "init data" once to the runtime you cannot send it again or it will result in an error.

-Below are some options for invoking the endpoint manually using common developer tooling in conjunction with prepared data:
+Below are some options for invoking the endpoint (route) manually using common developer tooling in conjunction with prepared data:

 #### Using the 'curl' command

-Simply send the *"init-run"* data to the base '/' endpoint/route on the runtime (service).
+Simply send the *"init-run"* data to the base *'/'* route on the runtime (service) endpoint.

 If your function requires no input data on the request: